ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

 - 1. is not implemented for Device implementations (only the `UnidirectionalProcessArray` is correct at the moment).
 - 2. is not implemented for Device implementations (only the `UnidirectionalProcessArray` is correct at the moment).
+- Exceptions are currently thrown in the wrong place (see implementation section for the NDRegisterAccessor).
+A possible implementation to help backends complying with this rule would be:
+  - Introduce non-virtual `TransferElement::readTransfer()` etc, i.e. all functions like `do[...]Transfer[...]()` should have non-virtual pendants without `do`.
+  - These new functions will call the actual `do[...]Transfer[...]()` function, but place a try-catch-block around to catch all ChimeraTK exceptions
+  - The exceptions are stored and operation is continued.
+In case of boolean return values (`doReadTransferNonBlocking()`, doReadTransferLatest()` and `doWriteTransfer()`), the value for success must be returned (`true` for read and `false` for write), to make sure the corresponding post-action is executed.
+  - With `TransferElement::postRead()` resp. `TransferElement::postWrite()` non-virtual wrappers for the post-actions already exist.
+In these functions, the stored exception should be thrown.
+  - All decorators and decorator-like accessors must be changed to call always the (new or existing) non-virtual functions in their virtual `do[...]` functions.
+This applies to both the transfer functions and the pre/post actions (for the latter it should be already the case).
+  - It is advisable to add an assert that no unthrown exception is present before storing a new exception, to prevent that exceptions might get lost due to errors in the business logic.

+### ApplicationModule / EntityOwner ###

+- 3. is not properly implemented, `faultCounter` starts at 0.
+The correct implementation should increase the counter in `EntityOwner::registerAccessor()` and decrease it in `EntityOwner::unregisterAccessor()` (sorry for the confusing function names...).

 ### TriggerFanOut ###

 - 3. is not correctly implemented, it needs to be done on a per-variable level.
+- It currently implements its own exception handling (including the `Device::isOpened()` check), but in a wrong way.
+After the `NDRegisterAccessor` has been fixed, this needs to be removed.

+### DeviceModule ###

+Probably all points are duplicates with @ref exceptionHandlingDesign.

+- Merge `ChimeraTK::DeviceModule::writeAfterOpen/writeRecoveryOpen` lists.
+- Implement mechanism to block read/write operations in other threads until after the initialsation is done.

 ### ExceptionHandlingDecorator ###

+Some points are duplicates with @ref exceptionHandlingDesign.

 - It waits until the device is opened, but not until after the initialisation is done.
+- Provide non-blocking function.
+- Implement special treatment for first `readLatest()` operation to always block in the very first call until the device is available.
+  - Since `readLatest()` is always the first `read`-type function called, it is acceptable if all `read`-type functions implement this behaviour.
+Choose whatever is easier to implement, update the implementation section of this specification to match the chosen implementation.

+### VariableNetworkNode ###

+- Rename `ChimeraTK::VariableNetworkNode::hasInitialValue()` into `ChimeraTK::VariableNetworkNode::initialValueType()`
+- Remove data member storing the presence of an initial value, this is now always the case.
+Also change `ChimeraTK::VariableNetworkNode::initialValueType()` accordingly.

 ### ControlSystemAdapter ###

 - EPICS-Adapter might not properly implement 5.a, needs to be checked.
 Especially it might not be guaranteed that all variables are written (and not only those registered in the autosave plugin).
 - The `ChimeraTK::UnidirectionalProcessArray` uses always a default start value of `DataValidity::ok`, but overwrites this with `DataValidity::faulty` for the receivers in the factory function `ChimeraTK::UnidirectionalProcessArray::createSynchronizedProcessArray()` (both implementations, see UnidirectionalProcessArray.h).
 This can be solved more elegant after the DeviceAccess interface change described above.

+### Non-memeber functions ###

+- Implement the missing convenience function

 ### Documentation ###